Tending the Fire

 We are honored to have co-produced the Indigenous Forum at Bioneers with the Indigenous Environmental Network, and to have recorded the indigenous leaders present.
 Here is one video from 2014, exposing the impact of the Bakken oil fields on Fr.
 Berthold Indian Reservation:

-One of early multimedia projects, CIRCLE OF STORIES - video series and interactive web site, features wisdom from elders.
+One of our early multimedia projects, CIRCLE OF STORIES - video series and interactive web site, features wisdom from elders.
 It was co-produced with Philomath Films, ITVS, PBS, and Second Story (2002).

 We created the Sacred Land Media Collaborative to share stories of both resistance to the destruction of sacred places and efforts to revitalize traditional cultural practices.
 These stories inform, inspire, and give strength and hope to others, leading to a healthier and more vibrant world.
 The Sacred Land Media Collaborative merges our communities and creates new tools for protection of sacred places.
 These include collaborative film screenings and educational events, designing discussion guides and curricula, and sharing documentary filmmaking skills to better train and support a new generation of indigenous media-makers.